This patch series has implementation for "virtio pmem".

 changes suggested in v4.
 Tested with Qemu side device

-possible page cache side channel attacks with suggested
+the impact of possible page cache side channel attacks with

 Details of project idea for 'virtio pmem' flushing interface